plurid/plurid/CONTRIBUTING.md

 ### A user-visible behavior

 Gets a Playwright scenario in `fixtures/render-test/e2e/*.spec.ts` (camera / input / links / navigation / selection / rendering / bench), driven through the harness's `?flag=` surface and `window.__rt*` helpers — the browser suite is the gate that jsdom cannot be.
 Host-side tests use `@plurid/plurid-react/testing`.

+## Publishing

+The packages are a dependency CHAIN (`plurid-data → plurid-engine / plurid-pubsub → plurid-react → plurid-react-server → plurid-kit`, with `plurid-icons-react`, `plurid-ui-state-react` and `plurid-ui-components-react` feeding the React adapter).
+A new React adapter needs the engine APIs of the same round, so:

+- Bump and publish the CHANGED CHAIN TOGETHER, never one package alone.
+The peer ranges are `>=<the version of the sibling this round>` (not `*`), so an old sibling from the registry is refused instead of crashing at runtime; `devDependencies` keep `workspace:*` (pnpm rewrites them to the exact version on pack — `pnpm smoke.pack` fails if one survives).
+- `pnpm verify` first.
+Its last three steps exist for the release: `check` (a type error in a translation table or a leaf package is invisible to `build`), `check.modules` and `smoke.pack` (the packed ESM + CommonJS entry points, which is how the styled-components / react-helmet-async interop breakage was found).
+- Native Node ESM interop: `styled-components@6` resolves to its CommonJS build under Node, `react-helmet-async` ships CommonJS without an `exports` map — a plain `import styled from 'styled-components'` in our ESM output yields the `module.exports` object. `scripts/tsup/cjs-interop.mjs` (an esbuild plugin wired in the React, server, kit, icons and UI-components tsup configs, together with `noExternal` for those two modules) redirects the import through a shim that resolves the default and named exports for every interop shape, and keeps the real module external.
+Add a module to `INTEROP_MODULES` if another CommonJS peer is read through a default or named import.

 ## Tests